 Autism signs appear in early childhood and they are very clear.
 Autistic child has actually weak social relationships: with his mother, his father, his brothers and sisters, his relatives and friends… He does not care about the presence of anyone, he does not express any joy to see them, he does not look at them even when they talk to him, he hates when they play with his toys, he does not show interest to other children.
 On the other hand, we note that the child with autism suffers weakness in linguistic communication: he cannot start to speak as fast and easy as other children, as he might use strange words that are just a figment of his imagination; it is difficult for him to correctly use pronouns, so he pronounces his name to express his request: “Carl wants to eat” instead of “I want to eat”.
 Other symptoms that can indicate your child is developing autism are repetition and limitations: his toys are always the same; there is no renewal in his life, he digs himself into the mortal routine of life and refuses to change; he is strongly attached to things around him and takes them with him everywhere he goes as they constitute his whole world; and he often repeats the same hand gestures when thinking, talking or singing.

 Now, what about treatments?

-It should be noted that prevention is better than cure, and that early intervention is very important in the first three years.
-To achieve this, it is crucial to encourage parents to sensibly place their children for educational and training activities, prudently activate communication sessions between them and their child, wisely organize the environment around them, and cautiously promote their listening skill.
+It should be noted that prevention is better than cure and that early intervention is very important in the first three years.
+To achieve this, it is crucial to encourage parents to sensibly place their children for educational and training activities, prudently activate communication sessions between them and their child, wisely organize the environment around them, and cautiously promote their listening skills.

 When we say “autism”, the world of disease and disorders at the level of social interactions, communications, and behaviors directly occurs to our mind.
 “Isolationism”, “monotony”, “delay”… all these are terms that bring in our mind what we think of autism.